 Here, you’ll discover an array of products, ranging from face masks to body scrubs and more!

 For some makeup products, check out their foundations, lipstick, blush-on, eyebrow pencil, and mascara.

 They even have various sunscreen brands, including the top-selling Anessa UV.
 This sunscreen comes in a pre-packed version so you can easily bring it anywhere.

 Craving for an authentic ramen experience?
 Head over to Ichiran Shibuya.

 The ramen sold here is something that you’d certainly remember even after your trip.

 Its soup is a fusion of milky, sweet, and spicy flavours.
 And the smooth, thin noodles perfectly complement the pork toppings and the original red sauce.

-So, after all the shopping, you can head directly to the ramen restaurant and enjoy a bowl of tasty ramen.
+So, after all your shopping, you can head directly to the ramen restaurant and enjoy a bowl of tasty ramen.

-Shoe lovers would definitely fall in love with ABC-MART Grand Stage.
-It’s considered as the shoe paradise in Shibuya, which is conveniently located in Center Gai shopping street.
+Shoe enthusiasts will definitely fall in love with ABC-MART Grand Stage.
+You can find this store in Center Gai shopping street.

 Look around for your favourites sneakers inside this famous footwear company.